BitPoet/MediaLibrary/README.md

 ## Changelog

+* 0.1.1: Module config setting: show Media Libraries collapsed (default) or expanded in the image dialog
 * 0.1.0: Fix "Using $this when not in object context" error
 * 0.0.9: Avoid error when one of MediaImages or MediaFiles fields was removed from the MediaLibrary template
 * 0.0.8: Choose either select dropdown or radios as library selection method in module configuration